 Mass: 47 Kg (M32)

 The mechanical gearbox is very compact with a lot of attention paid to its shifter feel.
 This was made possible by the reduced inertia of the driven clutch plate and the introduction of new seals.
-The gearbox configuration is transverse with two cascading shafts, while the speed control is internal, with four selection levers.
+The gearbox configuration is transverse with two cascading shafts, while the shifter mechanism is internal, with four selection levers.

 The shifter assembly is a dual cable type, which filters out engine running roughness and vibration transmitted by the engine to the gear lever.
 The gears have teeth with extra covering, as well as fifth speed and final drive pairs that are given an extra finish after heat treatment (this improves quiet operation).
 The gearbox housing is light and absorbs noise efficiently, and has been fine tuned using the Finite Element Method.